botter-live/botter.live-Android/README.md

 .setBotterRegularFontFamily(R.font.) // set chat primary font.
 .setBotterSemiBoldFontFamily(R.font.) // set chat secondry font.
 .setHasFAQs(true) // Determine if chat has FAQs or not.
-.setAgentDefaultIcon(R.drawable.) // set the default icon for agent.
+.setHasStartForm(false) // Determine if chat will show the start form or not .setAgentDefaultIcon(R.drawable.) // set the default icon for agent.
 .build());
 ```